Are Powers of Attorney on Your College Checklist?

-If you are one of the many parents making preparations to send a child off to college in the next few weeks, you and your son or daughter likely have a long list of must-haves and must-dos to diligently check off.
+As one of the many families getting ready to send a child off to college in the next few weeks, you and your son or daughter likely have a long list of must-haves and must-dos to check off before the big day.
 Registered for orientation?
 Check.
 Purchased textbooks, a laptop, and dorm room décor?
 Check.
 Check.
 Check.
 Executed powers of attorney for your son or daughter?
 Actually, no.

 In addition to a healthcare power of attorney, you may also consider discussing the benefits of a financial power of attorney, also called a durable power of attorney, with your son or daughter.
 If your child designates you as their agent, this legal document gives you authority over their financial affairs.
-This includes managing bank accounts, paying bills, and signing tax returns on your child’s behalf in the event that they are unable to do so, whether due to incapacity or simply due to circumstances such as traveling abroad.
-It serves also as a convenient way for you to prudently assist with their finances as they mature through adulthood.
+This includes managing bank accounts, paying bills, and signing tax returns on your child’s behalf if they cannot do so.
+It also serves as an effective and prudent way for you to assist them with their finances as they mature.

 Pittsburgh Estates & Trusts Attorneys